Betapace, Betapace AF, Sorine, Sotacor

 Be alert for signs of hypoglycemia (weakness, malaise, irritability, fatigue) or hyperglycemia (drowsiness, fruity breath, increased urination, unusual thirst).
 Medication may mask some signs of hypoglycemia, but dizziness and sweating may still occur.
 Patients with diabetes mellitus should check blood glucose levels frequently.

 Assess any back or joint pain to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by anatomic or biomechanical problems.

 Assess signs of paresthesia (numbness, tingling) or muscle cramping.
 Perform objective tests, including electroneuromyography and sensory testing to document any drug-related neuropathic changes.

 Assess dizziness and drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
-Report balance problems and functional limitations to the ...
+Report balance ...